ahmaadaziz/ai-face-crop/README.md

 # ai-face-crop
-An AI tool to detect a face in an image and crop the image to just the face
+An AI tool to detect a face in an image and crop the image to just the face.